jmoy/pierce-arith/README.md

 monadic lexers and parsers in order to gracefully recover from errors.

-Make sure you have Cabal installed and build with cabal build and run with cabal run
+If you have Cabal installed you can build with cabal build and run with cabal run
+Otherwise see instructions for building [here](http://www.haskell.org/ghc/docs/7.0.2/html/Cabal/builders.html).

 Please send your comments to jyotirmoy@jyotirmoy.net